laurenperez/SEIR-Flex-8.30.22-Yeti/src/page-content/course-details.md

 ### How To Succeed in a Remote Environment

 - Communication is key!
-Please respond in a "reasonable" timely manner if we contact you via slack or email.
+Please respond in atleast 24 hours to any slack message or email.
 - No distractions during class.
 This means no cell phones (talking/texting), television, or children around.
 - Make sure to speak up and speak out about any problems you are having!
 Don't be afraid to ask questions during class!
 Someone else is probably having this same issue!
-- Carve out at least 10 hours outside a class a week for review and homework.
-Expect the next 6 months to be out of the norm for you.
+- Expect the next 6 months to be out of the norm for you.
 If you have to carve out a personal hour during a family vacation, you will have to do this!
 - Make use of office hours!
 Find a time that works for you and don't cancel on your instructors :)
 - Hold yourself accountable.
 Don't let yourself fall behind!